Amna772-lgtm/Sigma-Square-Module3-CustomPlugin/README.md

 - **WordPress:** The plugin is built for WordPress, utilizing its rich set of APIs and hooks to integrate with the WordPress ecosystem.

 - **PHP:** The server-side scripting language used to create the core functionalities of the plugin.
 It adheres to WordPress PHP Coding Standards for consistency and readability.

-- **MySQL:** The database management system used to store and manage plugin data, such as user to-do lists and tasks.

 - **JavaScript:** Employed to enhance user interactions and manage dynamic content on the client side.
 JavaScript is used in combination with jQuery to provide a responsive and interactive user experience.